- 10 Rules you should follow before the loan application

 - 30 years is the maximum tenure limit that is offered by all the banks and major lenders.

-- The EMI of long term loan may seem to be very tempting while taking the loan but it will be stressful in future.
-Thus, try to go for shortest tenure you can afford.
+- The EMI of a long-term loan may seem to be very tempting while taking the loan but it will be stressful in the future.
+Thus, try to go for the shortest tenure you can afford.

 Read the fine print before signing

 - Fine prints exist for a reason and are definitely not to save papers and protect the environment.

 - While the transparent part of the deal is specified in bold letters, a couple of shady clauses are sometimes hidden in the fine print.